FlowFuse/website/src/product/security.md

  - `mqtt.flowfuse.com`
  - `registry.npmjs.org` - to enable installing of Node-RED modules

-Outbound connections from Node-RED isntances running within FlowFuse Cloud will always come from the IP address `63.33.85.112`.
+Outbound connections from Node-RED instances running within FlowFuse Cloud will always come from the IP address `63.33.85.112`.

 ## Organisation